Step 1

 Step 3

 Assemble the clutch pedal on the brake pedal bracket.
-Clip the wire tie that holds the sleeve, bushings, and washer to the pedal with a pair of wire cutters.
 With the sleeve and bushings still assembled in the pedal, install the pedal to the bolt on the bracket.
 Next, install the other washer, and install the lock nut.
-Don’t be afraid to torque it down; the sleeve should allow the pedal to pivot freely.
+Don’t be afraid to torque it down; the sleeve will allow the pedal to pivot freely.
 Test the pedal action.
-If the pedal does not move freely, remove the pedal, remove the bushings and sleeve from the pedal, and hand file the ends of the tube that is welded into the pedal to remove the paint.
+If the pedal does not move freely, remove the pedal, remove the bushings and sleeve from the pedal, and hand file the ends of the tube that is welded into the pedal.
 Reassemble, torque the nut, and check again.
+Each pedal is tested prior to packaging, but now is the time to verify one last time.

 Step 4

-Pull the brake master cylinder away from the booster, being careful to retain the “bullet” which is between the master and booster.
-It will probably stay in the booster.
-The brake lines will hold the master, or you can have a helper hold it.
-Don’t move the master any more than necessary to remove the booster from the firewall.
-Install the master cylinder bracket to the booster as shown.
+Pull the brake booster out from the firewall.
+Don’t move the master any more than necessary to remove the booster studs from the firewall.
+Install the master cylinder bracket to the booster as shown, with clutch master interface wrapping under the booster, towards the front of the car.
 The studs of the booster are generally not perfectly parallel to each other due to the stamping process.
-It may be necessary to bend the studs slightly by threading on one of the stock nyloc nuts, placing the 15-mm deep socket over the nut, and tapping with a hammer until the bracket slides into place.
+It may be necessary to bend the studs slightly by threading on one of the stock nyloc nuts, placing the 15-mm deep socket over the nut, and tapping with a hammer or using an extension for leverage to tweak the studs until the bracket slides into place.
+This is rarely an issue.

 Step 5

 Cut a hole in the firewall by using the picture provided (which can be enlarged by clicking.)
+The red region is the area needed for the pushrod to pass through.
 The large circular hole at the bottom is the stock cruise control hole.
 If it is not present on your car, you can locate it with the dimples shown, which are present on all G-bodies.
+There should also be a dimple at the center of where the cruise control hole would go.
 The notch can be created by drilling a 3/8-inch or 1/2-inch hole at the top and using a body saw or jig saw to cut vertically, connecting the cruise control hole to the top hole.
 If you are unsure about your hole placement, it is recommended to assemble the bracket to the firewall using 3/8-inch bolts and assemble the clutch master to the bracket before reassembling the booster and pedal assembly.
-The Universal Master Cylinder Kit requires the notch to be more to the right, even with the right edge of the cruise control hole.

 Step 6